-4. Included in the test kit is a packet of lactulose that is to be mixed with 4 ounces of water then set aside.
+4. Included in the test kit is a packet of lactulose or glucose that is to be mixed with 8 ounces of water then set aside.

-5. Collect a baseline breath sample before consuming the lactulose mixture.
+5. Collect a baseline breath sample before consuming the glucose or lactulose mixture.

-6. After collecting the baseline breath sample, drink the lactulose mixture.
+6. After collecting the baseline breath sample, drink the mixture.

-7. Twenty minutes after consuming the lactulose mixture, breath sample #2 is collected.
-Breath samples are collected every 20 minutes thereafter until all tubes are used.
+7. Fifteen minutes after consuming the lactulose or glucose mixture, breath sample #2 is collected.
+Breath samples are collected every 15 minutes thereafter until all tubes are used.